Adeyemitoba/Disease-Incidence-Analysis-2001-2022/README.md

 ### Summary of Findings

-The project highlights disease incidence trends, identifying hotspots and gender-based disparities.
-Population density influenced disease spread, but smaller counties often had higher per capita rates.
+The analysis identified major trends in disease incidence, highlighted geographical hotspots, and uncovered gender-based disparities.
+Population density played a role in disease spread, but some smaller counties showed high per capita rates.

 ### Recommendations

 Public health officials should focus on identified hotspots and consider gender-based interventions.
-Future research could incorporate machine learning for predictive analysis.
+Future research could integrate machine learning models for predictive analysis of disease outbreaks.

 ---